Parent Retirement Resident Visa

 Tips

-• any other country where you have spent 12 months or more over the last 10 years, even if you did not spend that 12 months all in one visit.
+• any other country you have stayed in for 12 months or more over the last 10 years, even if it was not all in the same stay.

 How to get a police certificate